запуск симуляцик системной модели

 include("$(@__DIR__)/ParamBeamformer.jl");

-Use the function run_model to run a simulation of the system model Beamformer_with_noise.
-The logged simulation results will be written to the variable out.
+Using the function run_model let's run a simulation of the system model Beamformer_with_noise.
+We will write the generated simulation results into a variable out.

 out = run_model("Beamformer_with_noise", @__DIR__) # запуск модели